serverpod/serverpod_docs/docs/05-concepts/06-database/11-migrations.md

 $ serverpod create-migration
 ```

 The command reads the database schema from the last migration, then compares it to the database schema necessary to accommodate the projects, and any module dependencies, current database requirements.
-If differences are identified, a new migration is created in the `generated/migration/migrations` directory to roll the database forward.
+If differences are identified, a new migration is created in the `migrations` directory to roll the database forward.

 If no previous migration exists it will create a migration assuming there is no initial state.